Docker

 FROM ubuntu |

-values are always persisted in the built image.
-Consider a docker build without the --build-arg
+Unlike an ARG instruction, ENV values are always persisted in the built image.
+Consider a docker build without the --build-arg flag:

 $ docker build . |